aptech/docs/docs/CR-cdfFnc.rst

 Format
 ----------------
-.. function:: cdfFnc(x, n1, n2, d)
+.. function:: cdfFnc(x, df_n, df_d, nonc)

-    :param x: values of upper limits of integrals, :math:`x > 0`.
+    :param x: Values at which to evaluate the cdf of the noncentral F distribution. :math:`x > 0`.
     :type x: Nx1 vector

-    :param v1: degrees of freedom of numerator, :math:`n1 > 0`.
+    :param df_n: degrees of freedom of numerator, :math:`df_n > 0`.
-    :type v1: scalar
+    :type df_n: scalar

-    :param v2: degrees of freedom of denominator, :math:`n2 > 0`.
+    :param df_d: degrees of freedom of denominator, :math:`df_d > 0`.
-    :type v2: scalar
+    :type df_d: scalar

-    :param d: noncentrality parameter, :math:`d > 0`.

-        This is the square root of the noncentrality parameter that sometimes goes under the symbol lambda.
-(See Scheffe, The Analysis of Variance, App.
-IV, 1959.)
+    :param nonc: noncentrality parameter.
+This is the square root of the noncentrality parameter that sometimes goes under the symbol :math:`\lambda`. :math:`nonc > 0`.
-    :type d: scalar
+    :type nonc: scalar

-    :returns: y (*Nx1 vector*)
+    :returns: **p** (*Nx1 vector*) - Each element in *p* is the noncentral F distribution cdf value evaluated at the corresponding element in *x*.

 Remarks
 -------